SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:6 - [Notebook: scipy-stats]: (Last Commit) Add to subsection - Abstract - blurb promoting the case for learning the theory of statistics and the application via python all as one.
-(Solution) Set up the Flavors of Cacao dataset to apply ANOVA.
-(Propose) Finish ANOVA analyse."
+"DAY:3 - [Notebook: scipy-stats]: (Last Commit) Had set up the Flavors of Cacao dataset to apply ANOVA but now changed approach in demonstrating the technique.
+(Abstract/Introduction/Solution) Reviewed Jupyter Notebook thus far, making minor changes such as changing the sample mean representation (correct Roman format).
+(Solution) ANOVA is implemented on the Flavors of Cacao dataset, following the same approach as the mussel Mytilus trossulus in the scipy.stata documentation code.
+(Propose) i. finish section - Structure - and add a reference to the documentation explaining p-value introduced throughout the Notebook (remind the reader of the default hypothesis); ii. start and finish section - Conclusion.
+I cannot envision new material will be added at this late stage but will add any shortcoming in the section - Conclusion."
 -->
 * End of Semester (Dec 2021):